 One of the benefits of living in an ethnically diverse hub is having the opportunity to explore a variety of international specialties without ever having to update your passport.

 Is there a more flavorful cuisine than authentic Indian cuisine to satisfy your taste buds?
-From Manhattan to Staten Island, these six Indian stops are definitely worth trying.
+From Manhattan to Staten Island, these six Best Indian Restaurants in New York are definitely worth trying.

 Located in Tribeca between Laight and Greenwich Streets, Paisley boasts the culinary talents of Michelin-star Chef Peter Beck — a familiar face amongst some of the best Indian restaurants in NYC, including Tamarind, Imli, and Chola.